Georgia HVAC License: How to Become an HVAC Contractor in Georgia

 All applicants should submit a background check with application.
 This can be obtained by going to your local law enforcement office or through a private background check agency.
 If you answer “yes” on the conviction question, you must submit the requested certified documentation.

-Division of Conditioned Air Contractors
+Georgia Division of Conditioned Air Contractors

 237 Coliseum Drive